fauna/faunadb-jvm/README.md

 * **sbt**: [Scala Simple Build Tool](http://www.scala-sbt.org/)

-To build and run tests, run `sbt test` from the project root.
+To build and run tests against cloud, set the env variable `FAUNA_ROOT_KEY` to your admin key secret and run `sbt test` from the project directory.

+To run tests against an enterprise cluster or developer instance, you will also need to set `FAUNA_SCHEME` (http or https), `FAUNA_DOMAIN` and `FAUNA_PORT`.

 ### License